steq28/google-calendar-bulk-delete-events/README.md

 2. **Install dependencies:**

-   In the project directory, run the following command:
+   In the project directory, run:

    ```bash
    npm install
    ```

 3. **Prepare OAuth credentials:**

    Follow the instructions in the [Creating OAuth Credentials](#creating-oauth-credentials) section to set up your OAuth 2.0 credentials.

 4. **Create the `token.json` file:**

-   The script will guide you through this process the first time you run it.
+   The script will guide you through this process the first time you run it if the file does not already exist.

 ## Creating OAuth Credentials